+\omvi{Both approaches, offering different \omvii{tradeoffs}, are important to exploit the full potential of PIM.
+PUM has two major advantages over PNM: (1)~PUM fundamentally reduces data movement by performing computation \emph{in-situ}, while data movement still occurs between computation units and memory arrays in PNM; (2)~PUM exploits the large internal bandwidth and parallelism available inside the memory arrays, while PNM is bottlenecked by the memory's internal \omvii{(and sometimes external)} data buses.
+In contrast, PNM can enable a wider set of functions (including complete processors) to be more easily implemented and exploited near memory due to its use of conventional logic.
+As such, both approaches to PIM should be seem as \emph{complementary} to each other and can be combined to exploit the maximum potential of a PIM system.}

-Below, we provide a more detailed general overview of the two approaches, to show that the approaches are more general than what we will describe in more detail.
-It is important for the reader to keep in mind that the two approaches can be applied to many different types of memory technologies, even though our major focus will be on DRAM, the predominant main memory technology for several decades, in most of this section.
+Below, we provide a more detailed general overview of the two approaches, to \omvi{demonstrate} that the approaches are more general than what we will describe in more detail \omvi{in the rest of this article}.
+It is important for the reader to keep in mind that the two approaches can be applied to many different types of memory technologies, even though our major focus will be on DRAM, the predominant main memory technology for \omv{many} decades~\omvii{\cite{dennard1968field,mandelman.ibmjrd02,mutlu.imw13}}, in \omv{most of this article}.